Equivalences of LLT polynomials via lattice paths: Calculating the weight

 \end{lem} \begin{proof} Steps of the form

-always put us on a new section of path that has one fewer paths to its right.
+always put us on a new segment of path that has one fewer paths to its right.
 Steps of the form

-always put us on a new section of path with one more path to its right.
-As the walk starts $j$ paths to its right and ends with $i$ paths to its right, we have the identity. \end{proof}
+always puts us on a new path segment with one more path to its right.
+As the walk starts with $j$ paths to its right and ends with $i$ paths to its right, we have the identity. \end{proof}

 \begin{lem} A

 cannot be immediately followed and preceded by a